Muzaffarpur shelter case: Trial and verdict

 On the directions of Supreme Court's CJI Ranjan Gogoi bench, the case, as requested by CBI, was transferred in February 2019 from a local court in Muzaffarpur to the POCSO court at Saket district court in Delhi.
 SC asked the Saket court to conclude the trial within six months.

 The court, in 1,546 page judgment, convicted Brajesh Thakur and 18 others, in January 2020.
 Thakur was convicted and sentenced to life imprisonment for offences under Indian Penal Code sections 120-B (criminal conspiracy), 324 (causing hurt by dangerous weapons or means), 323 (voluntarily causing hurt) and those relating to abetment, Section 21 (failure to report commission of an offence) of the POCSO Act and Section 75 (cruelty to child) of the Juvenile Justice Act.

 Shaista Praveen, Indu Kumari, Minu Devi, Manju Devi, Chanda Devi, Neha Kumari, Hema Masih, Kiran Kumari were held guilty of criminal conspiracy, abetment to rape, cruelty to child and failure to report commission of an offence.
 Dillip Kumar Verma, Ravi Roshan, Vikas Kumar, Vijay Kumar Tiwari, Rama Shankar Singh, Ashwani, Guddu Patel, Kishan Kumar and Ramanuj Thakur were also held guilty in the case on various counts.

-Thakur has challenged the verdict in Delhi High Court.
-The nub of his appeal is the alleged failure of the Bihar Police and the CBI to conduct "potency test" on him and "despite examining his wife", her statement under section 161 Cr.P.C. was not placed on record by the prosecution hence the prosecution has miserably failed to prove the first foremost and most important fact which is a pre-requisite in a rape case i.e. the fact that an accused who is charged of rape is in fact capable of committing rape.
+Thakur challenged the verdict in the Delhi High Court in July 2020.
+His appeal alleged that the Bihar Police and the CBI failed to conduct a "potency test," a requirement in cases of rape, and that "despite examining his wife" under section 161 of the Cr.P.C., her statement was not placed on record by the prosecution.

+In January 2025, Thakur, Shaista Praveen, and Krishna Kumar were acquitted in a case related to eleven missing women and four missing girls "due to lack of evidence."
+All three continue to serve life in prison for sexual and physical assault of girls at the shelter home.